vlucas/phpDataMapper/README.md

-NO NOT USE THIS ORM.
+DO NOT USE THIS ORM.
 =============

 **This is the very first version of the now MUCH, MUCH better [Spot2](http://phpdatamapper.com)**.